Entanglement Propagation in Integrable Heisenberg Chains from a New Lens

 where $\,_{2}F_{1}$ denotes the Gaussian hypergeometric function.
 Note that this expression is exact for $0\leq \Bar{k} <q$ and, for larger $\Bar{k}$'s, the contribution from suppressed poles in the entanglement frequency spectrum starts to emerge.
 The contributions of the suppressed poles are polynomially small in the entanglement's transient behavior.

 To study the transient behavior of entanglement, the lower order terms in the Taylor series expansion of (\ref{deriv}) can be used.
-By transient, we are referring to the evolution of entanglement before the quasi-particles reach the $q$th distant spin, wherein entanglement is exponentially (in $q$) small, in accordance to the Lieb-Robinson theorem.
-For this purpose, The entanglement measure $ Q_q(t)$ can be re-written in its asymptotic Taylor expansion form, which reveals an important feature of the entanglement dynamics: the faster than the group velocity propagation of entanglement in the system.
-Based on the fact that all lower (than $2q$th) derivatives of $ Q_q(t)$ vanish, and using the Stirling's approximation, $q!\approx \sqrt{2\pi q} (q/e)^q$, the leading term ($\Bar{k}=0$) in the Taylor expansion of $ Q_q(t)$ that governs the transient behavior of entanglement is:
+By transient, we refer to the evolution of entanglement before the quasi-particles reach the $q$th distant spin, wherein entanglement is exponentially small in $q$, per the Lieb-Robinson theorem.
+For this purpose, The entanglement measure $ Q_q(t)$ can be rewritten in its asymptotic Taylor expansion form, which reveals an important feature of the entanglement dynamics: faster than group velocity propagation of entanglement in the system.
+Based on the fact that all lower (than $2q$th) derivatives of $ Q_q(t)$ vanish, and using the Stirling's approximation, $q!\approx \sqrt{2\pi q} (q/e)^q$, the leading term ($\Bar{k}=0$) in the Taylor expansion of $ Q_q(t)$ that governs the transport behavior of entanglement is:

-Accordingly, the following is the speed at which the edge of entanglement transports down the chain:
+Accordingly, the following is the speed at which the edge of early entanglement travels down the chain:

-Therefore, $\tau_q=\frac {2q\hbar}{e \mathbf{J}}$ is the time before which entanglement is exponentially (in $q$) small for $q$th distant spin from the initially excited spin (see equation (\ref{www})).
-As we expect, $\tau_q$ depends linearly on $q$, when $q\gg 1$.
-Furthermore, by considering all orders of the Taylor series, the transient entanglement evolution, given by the hypergeometric function (\ref{deriv}), can be approximated as follows (see the supplementary material for derivation):
+Therefore, $\tau_q=\frac {2q\hbar}{e \mathbf{J}}$ is the time before which entanglement is exponentially small in $q$ for $q$th distant spin from the initially excited spin (see equation (\ref{www})).
+As we expect, $\tau_q$ depends linearly on $q$, when $q\gg 1$. { Here, we introduce a new entanglement growth time-scale that coincides to the \textit{early entanglement edge}.
+This velocity, given by $\frac{e}{2}\mathbf{J}$, exceeds the group velocity.
+The early entanglement edge corresponds to when the entanglement at each site surpasses a value $\nu$, which is significantly smaller than the typical entanglement values but larger than the tunneling effects.
+The explicit form of the early entanglement edge growth is given by (\ref{www}).
+If $\nu$ is comparable to the typical entanglement values, then the \textit{observable entanglement edge} is captured.
+The observable entanglement edge transports with the group velocity, as will be explained next.} By considering all orders of the Taylor series, the transient entanglement evolution, given by the hypergeometric function (\ref{deriv}), can be approximated as follows (see the supplementary material for derivation):